Vehicle leasing for businesses

-Business Contract Hire or BCH, or just plain old Contract Hire, is the most common form of leasing, and is often what people are talking about when they refer to leasing.
+Business Contract Hire, which you will often see or hear referred to as BCH or sometimes Contract Hire, is the most common form of leasing, and the one that people are referring to when they talk about leasing.

 What are the pros and cons of Business Contract Hire?

 There are several advantages to Business Contract Hire, including:

 - The monthly payments are set which makes it easier to budget